dlannan/waveshare-knob-hid-keyboard/README.md

 - Currently volume, and macro controls are available in the HID control.
 Will add more macros.

 - Sleep mode is 20 seconds.
-Note: It can take a few second for BlueTooth to "wake up and connect" coming out of sleep.
+Note: It can take a few seconds for BlueTooth to "wake up and connect" coming out of sleep.
 So if you need fast responses for BT, then disable the sleep code.

 The right and bottom dials do nothing at the moment.
 The current plan is to change these to cpu, network, and other stats (maybe configurable).

 # License

-MIT License... fo what you want with it :)
+MIT License... do what you want with it :)